Invading and receding sharp-fronted travelling waves: Results and Discussion

-To explore these ideas in the phase plane we will now visualise the phase plane for each of the travelling waves shown previously in Figure \ref{fig:2}.
-To show trajectories in the phase plane we solve Equations (\ref{eq:ODEdU})--(\ref{eq:ODEdV}) numerically using Heun's method~\cite{Simpson2005}.
-A Matlab implementation of our algorithm to visualise these phase planes are available on \href{https://github.com/maudelhachem/El-Hachem2020b}{GitHub}.
-Unlike the full time--dependent solution of the PDE model where we think of $\kappa$ as the input and $c$ as the output of the numerical algorithm, here in the phase plane we think of $c$ as the input into the numerical algorithm to generate the phase plane trajectory and we use this numerically--generated trajectory to obtain the estimate of $\kappa$, as we will now explain.
-Phase planes for $c = 0.25,0.50,0.75$ and $1.00$ are given in Figure \ref{fig:3} (a)--(d), respectively.
-Similarly, phase planes for $c = -0.50,-1.00,-2.00$ and $-2.99$ are given in Figure \ref{fig:3} (e)--(f), respectively.
-Each phase plane in Figure \ref{fig:3} corresponds to the particular PDE solution in Figure \ref{fig:2}.
+To explore these ideas will now visualise the phase plane for each travelling wave shown previously in Figure \ref{fig:3}.
+To show trajectories in the phase plane we solve Equations (\ref{eq:ODEdU})--(\ref{eq:ODEdV}) numerically using Heun's method.
+A Matlab implementation of our algorithm to visualise these phase planes is available on \href{https://github.com/maudelhachem/El-Hachem2020b}{GitHub}.
+Unlike the full time--dependent solution of the PDE model where we treat $\kappa$ as the input and $c$ as the output of the numerical algorithm, here in the phase plane we treat $c$ as the input into the numerical algorithm to generate the phase plane trajectory and we use this trajectory to estimate $\kappa$, as we will now explain.
+Phase planes for $c = 0.25,0.50,0.75$ and $1.00$ are given in Figure \ref{fig:4}(a)--(d), respectively.
+Similarly, phase planes for $c = -0.50,-1.00,-2.00$ and $-2.99$ are given in Figure \ref{fig:4}(e)--(f), respectively.
+Each phase plane in Figure \ref{fig:4} corresponds to the particular PDE solution in Figure \ref{fig:3}.